tobek/laminae/notes.md

     + "mark ferrari - spyro- eternal night - icetemple01b"
 - Cofferdam (enclosure in a body of water - huge)
 - Smoke
-- Black desert (and its oases!) (maybe CNP, or CEC if nothing else)
+- Black desert (and its oases!) (maybe CNP, or CEC if nothing else) LEC
 - Murals
 - endless black/white tiles
 - Literal walled garden that exemplifies issues with metaphorical walled gardens?